 In addition to the main summer train schedule, special seasonal train themes also take place at other times of the year.
 They include Easter trains in the spring, Halloween trains in October and Christmas trains in December.

-Prices and other details for seasonal train trips are listed below.
+Prices and other details for seasonal train trips are below.

 Stanley Park Easter Train